 Hannah reflects on her experience as an international student and the initial challenges she faced with language and British culture, finding a place where she could be herself and managing her time at UAL.

-Uzo reflects on her time at UAL as an exchange student and the difference between studying in the UK and the US, the importance of open-mindedness, confidence and why she changed courses to do something she loves.
+Uzo reflects on her time at UAL as a study abroad student and the difference between studying in the UK and the US, the importance of open-mindedness, confidence and why she changed courses to do something she loves.

 Katie and Elise